cardano-scaling/hydra/SECURITY.md

 We will provide security updates for the latest version of Hydra.

-## Reporting Channels

-You can report a security vulnerability by emailing security@iohk.io with the details of the vulnerability and steps to reproduce it.
-Please use "Hydra Security Disclosure" as the subject line for your email.

-We will acknowledge receipt of your email and will aim to provide a timeline for remediation.

 ## Bug Bounty

 We do not offer a bug bounty program for Hydra at this time.
 However, we appreciate and value security researchers who practice responsible disclosure and will give credit where credit is due.